sssynk/RPLidar_RPI/README.rst

 RPLidar for the Raspberry Pi
 ============

-This version is made to fix any issues when running this library on a Raspberry Pi.
+This version is made to fix any issues when running other similar libraries on a Raspberry Pi.

+Tested OSes:
+- RPI running Ubuntu 22.04

 When running other versions, I had import errors and many errors with descriptors.
 This should fix all of them.